The Stromness Dinner

 “Benson’s snappy novel rattles along with irresistible pace and panache... his story will captivate and entertain and the happy ending is a great treat during the current pandemic nightmare.” – Val Hennessy

 “Defiantly realistic at times, luridly surreal at others, his writing’s ability to compound striking metaphors of the abstract with a graphic physicality has won him a deserved following.” – Times Literary Supplement.

 “Beautiful writing and thoughtful language… page after page of stunning prose.” – Time Out.

-You can now catch up with the online book launch to hear Peter in conversation with Duncan McLean:
+Catch up with the online launch to hear Peter in conversation with Duncan McLean: